Every Susan Sarandon Movie Ranked Worst To Best

 32. Anywhere But Here

 Susan Sarandon has played mother to plenty of famous actresses, from Reese Witherspoon to Naomi Watts.
-In 1999, she starred as mother to a future Academy Award-winner in "Anywhere But Here," where she played the mother of Natalie Portman.
-Adapted from a novel by Mona Simpson, it follows a mother and daughter, as they move to California and explores their strained relationship.
+In 1999, she starred as the mother of future Academy Award winner Natalie Portman in "Anywhere But Here."
+Adapted from a novel by Mona Simpson, it follows a mother and daughter as they move to California and explores their strained relationship.

-"Anywhere But Here" is a heartfelt drama, and is one of the movies that helped cement Portman as one of Hollywood's brightest young stars.
+"Anywhere But Here" is a heartfelt drama that helped cement Portman as one of Hollywood's brightest young stars.
 Critics praised the chemistry and performances of both Sarandon and Portman, with The New York Times writing that "it's a pleasure, if not a surprise, to find Susan Sarandon so show-stopping in the role of Adele August," whom she makes "enormously funny and appealing, too."

 31. Cloud Atlas

 A sweeping sci-fi/fantasy epic, the 2012 film "Cloud Atlas" boasts an impeccable all-star ensemble cast that includes Susan Sarandon, Tom Hanks, Halle Berry, Hugo Weaving, Keith David, and Ben Whishaw.
-Telling five separate stories that span thousands of years, many in the cast played multiple roles.
+Telling five separate stories that span thousands of years, the film features many in the cast playing multiple roles.
 This includes Sarandon, who stars as characters in the Pacific Islands in 1849, London in 2012, and the far future of the 24th century.

 Telling a story with a scope so vast it defies conventional description, we follow five different stories through the ages, and see how the bond between souls carry down through generations.
 Combining a thought-provoking, epic story with breathtaking visuals, the film impressed critics and audiences in its exploration of identity and the soul.

-The Wachowskis — creators of "The Matrix" — co-directed and co-wrote the film along with Tom Tykwer and while many appreciated the performances and visuals, the film garnered significant controversy for its use of yellowface (via The Guardian).
-Regrettably, "Cloud Atlas" cast a number of high profile white Western actors as Asian characters, including Sarandon, and has been roundly and rightfully criticized for it.
+The Wachowskis — creators of "The Matrix" — co-directed and co-wrote the film along with Tom Tykwer and while many appreciated the performances and visuals, the film garnered significant controversy for its use of yellowface.
+Regrettably, "Cloud Atlas" cast a number of high-profile white Western actors as Asian characters, including Sarandon, and has been roundly and rightfully criticized for it.

 30. Snitch